Paris King Henri IV Equestrian Statue History

 In fact, it was in the early part of the 1800s, after the Restoration, that a replica statue was constructed, and it was executed by the sculptor Francois Frederic Lemot, which was put in place in the same position on the Ile de la Cite island in 1818.

-So if you do decide to visit this historical monument in Paris called the Statue Equestre d'Henri IV, as it is spelt in French, this one from the early 1800s is what you can still see today, located in the same position where the Pont Neuf intersects on the Ile de la Cite in between the Place Dauphine and the Square du Vert Galant.
+So if you do decide to visit this historical Paris monument called the Statue Equestre d'Henri IV, as it is spelt in French, this one from the early 1800s is what you can still see today, located in the same position where the Pont Neuf intersects on the Ile de la Cite in between the Place Dauphine and the Square du Vert Galant.

 Transport options